LDAWG-a11y/a11yWebApp/src/guides/show-more-or-read-more-accessible-disclosure-widget.md

 ---
 ## Intro

 Much like their cousins the accordions a Show More widget is just a disclosure widget under the hood.
 It's a relatively simple construct, in that it is comprised of a button which will toggle the visibility of some previously hidden content.
 Often these widgets have a button that has visible text such as "Reveal More", "Show More", "Continue Reading" or "Read More", I'm sure there are other naming conventions I am missing, too.
-Just because I want to refer to this widget with one name, throughout this article, I'm going to call it a "Show More" widget, i actually gave this way more consideration than you may expect, too.
+Just because I want to refer to this widget with one name, throughout this article, I'm going to call it a "Show More" widget, I actually gave this way more consideration than you may expect, too.

 There are of course some significant differences, which mean we have some additional considerations, let us just list a few, before we proceed:

 * The teaser part of the widget wouldn't be interactive like it is with an accordion, it would typically be static content, usually this would be text, enough of a snippet to perhaps entice a user into reading or consuming the hidden content
-* There would then be an isolated button, which toggles the visibility of the remainder of the content, this would typically come after the teaser text, in our example, this button will be called "Show More", but there are of course many other alternatives and I have to admit, I can't find any supporting evidence to say which is the best naming convention
+* There would then be an isolated button, which toggles the visibility of the remainder of the content, this would typically come after the teaser text, in our example, this button will be called "Show More", but there are of course many other alternatives and I have to admit, I can't find any supporting evidence to say which is the better naming convention
 * Focus management requires a little bit of extra consideration, as we need to manage that logically.
 With an accordion, we'd typically leave focus in situ, on the button element, but with a Show More that may not be very helpful, depending on the button's position after we disclose that new content
 * Do we offer users the ability to "Show Less"?
 I think that makes perfect sense, if it can be expanded, then to me it should also be collapsible.
-Every time I have ever built a disclosure widget, I have always offered a way to hide that newly disclosed content again, because if it benefitted users in some way by being initially collapsed, then once it is expanded that same benefit should be afforded to our users to collapse it again.
+Every time I have ever built a disclosure widget, I have always offered a way to hide that newly disclosed content again, as if it benefitted users in some way by being initially collapsed, then once it is expanded that same benefit should be afforded to our users to collapse it again.
 Fatigue is a thing, having to scroll through tonnes of content could be tiring or uncomfortable for some users, it could also increase cognitive load for some, too.
 I'm sure if we drilled down deeply, we'd find many more negative affects
 * As we are going to offer a way to collapse it again, we do need to consider the button's visible label (AccName), as "Show More" will stop making sense, once more stuff is actually shown.
-We could of course use `aria-pressed`, but as we will be using aria-expanded this could perhaps be a bit verbose.
-How many states do we need on a single button, what value is to be had from telling our users the button is both pressed and expanded or not pressed and collapsed?
-[Obviously, both elements are supported on the button element in the ARIA 1.2 spec](https://www.w3.org/TR/wai-aria-1.2/#button), but it doesn't appear to obviously state that more than one state is encouraged. there can also be an issue with changing the AccName of a button, in that in some instances that change of AccName isn't passed to the Accessibility Tree, or the AT being used.
-So, given that we would not ordinarily use `aria-pressed` on a disclosure and we still need the widget's controls to make sense, we're just going to use two buttons, obviously only one will ever be present at any given time, as always, I'm open to suggestions and critique, so feel free to get in touch if I'm wrong
+I'm not going to go too deeply into that here, but at the end I will explain my rationale on what I have done

 I'm quite satisfied those are the main differences, sure we'll likely encounter some nuance, along the way, but as long as we understand basic disclosure widgets and are aware of these extra considerations, we'll figure any unforeseen stuff out, along the way.
 I'm just gonna throw it out there that I have never actually built one of these before, I've tested them and yup, they were 'Meh' and I've told folks how to fix them, but I didn't actually build one.
 Not to worry though, I understand the concept and I know enough to be able to consider all users in my approach, so we'll be golden.